onera/paradigm/training/Python/01_Introduction/introduction.md

 It is also worth mentioning that **ParaDiGM** supports high-order, curved meshes.
 These more advanced notions go beyond the scope of this training so we will not focus on them today.

-## MPI parallel distributed algorithms
+## ParaDiGM's approach for parallel algorithms

 The aim of this section is to help you understand the reason for the **ParaDiGM**'s performance by walking you through the main concepts.